 Reading Jane Austen

-Focussing on the relationship between Austen and her readers, this course uses a series of close readings from her novels to reveal her subtle, subversive approach to situational comedy and human absurdity.
-We pay special attention to Austen’s narrative style, which challenges her reader to decipher fact from fiction, opinion from objectivity.
-The course invites us to read again, defamiliarizing favourite texts and characters, moving from page to screen and back again, and uncovering the wit, dissension and comedic energy of Austen’s novels at the level of the individual word and sentence.
+Focussing on the relationship between Austen and her readers, this course uses a series of close readings from the six major novels to explore Austen’s work in the context of her life and times, including subjects such as: Austen’s portrayal of gender and power; the influence of war and colonialism in her work; her humour and wit; her sense of theatre and performance; her use of free indirect style; her subversion of the Gothic; and the many adaptations and afterlives of her fiction.
+We will read excerpts from Austen’s major novels alongside her teenage writings, her letters and other works unpublished in her lifetime, paying special attention to Austen’s narrative style, which challenges her reader to decipher fact from fiction, opinion from objectivity.
+The course invites us to read again, defamiliarizing favourite texts and characters, moving from page to screen and back again, and uncovering the comedic energy of Austen’s novels at the level of the individual word and sentence.

 Transferable Knowledge and Skills

-The course offers an insight into a politically and socially significant period in the history of England and the British Empire as well as the rise of the novel and the turn to Romanticism.
-It would serve as an excellent introduction to modern English literature and cultural history.
+This course offers an insight into a politically and socially significant period in the history of England and the British Empire, the rise of the novel, and Romanticism.
+It would serve as an excellent introduction to English literature and cultural history.
 The skill of careful close reading is portable across all arts and humanities subjects.

 Each of our courses fall into a timetable group and it's important you check as some courses can't be taken together.

 Alongside your lectures, you'll also attend seminars for this course.
 There are two seminar groups (A and B) and you're assigned a group based on your course choices to make sure there are no timetable clashes.

 Once we've assigned you a group, you'll be able to see your allocated seminar group on the online system.